The Hamlet Experiment

 A few intense months later, after retreating from social life with just books, a note book and recordings of the late Alan Watts, I figured out why nothing had worked before and it changed my life.

-What I finally grasped – and what so many writers had tried to convey to me – is that hardly anything about life can be improved if you live with a false sense of self.
+What I finally grasped – and what so many writers had tried to convey – is that hardly anything about life can be improved if you live with a false sense of self.

-The benefit
+The result

 You'll instantly know what is real to you, what is authentic to you and which parts of your true nature you're not acknowledging (the root cause of your problems).